 The Debrief.
-Students will receive an end-of-rotation evaluation in the form of a summative In Training Evaluation Report (ITER).
-Students will also evaluate their experience at the clinical site via the site evaluation form.
-This evaluation provides the clinical relations team with feedback to improve the clinical experience.
-The clinical relations team will share a summary of anonymous feedback with the clinical sites on an annual or as-needed basis.
+Students will receive an end-of-rotation evaluation in the form of a summative ITER.
+Students are also required to evaluate their experience at the clinical site via the site evaluation form.
+This evaluation provides the clinical year team with feedback to improve the clinical experience.
+The clinical year team will share a summary of anonymous feedback with the clinical sites on an annual or as-needed basis.